nicolo-ribaudo/codemods/README.txt

                     declarations in TypeScript.
 Starting from Babel 8.0.0, fields without the "declare" keyword will be initialized to "undefined" by default.
+                    This codemod accepts the following options, to filer the uninitialized fields to transform:
+                     --all      All the uninitialized fields
+                     --derived  In derived classes
+                     --readonly Readonly fields

   flow-type-fields  Wraps type-only class fields in flow comments (/*: ... */).
                     Starting from Babel 8.0.0, unwrapped fields will be initialized to "undefined" by default.
+                    This codemod accepts the following options, to filer the uninitialized fields to transform:
+                     --all       All the uninitialized fields
+                     --derived   In derived classes
+                     --covariant Covariant (+) fields